oroinc/documentation/cloud/maintenance/faq.rst

 What is in application backup?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A full backup consists of the application media files, database dump, and the application source code backup.
+However, it does not cover Elasticsearch and RabbitMQ.

 How do I know what OroCloud operation does?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^